paulmtree/Lung-Segmentation-Project/README.md

 ## Define a volume of interest such as a tumor and extract it from the lungs
 ### [Volume of Interest.py](https://github.com/paulmtree/Lung-Segmentation-Project/blob/main/Volume%20of%20Interest.py)
-To model a cancerous growth seperately, our simplistic approach requires the user to input a slice number and 2 x,y coordinates to form a region of interest around the tumor.
+To model a cancerous growth separately, our simplistic approach requires the user to input a slice number and 2 x,y coordinates to form a region of interest around the tumor.
 Advanced ML algorithms, specifically the field of machine vision, are capable of finding these growths automatically as well.

 Interestingly, we find that when we dilated our CT scans to create the walls of our lung regions at the beginning, our program included the tumor as part of the lung wall as indicated by the unusually uniform indent.
-WHere does the tumor end and the wall of the lungs begin?
+Where does the tumor end and the wall of the lungs begin?
 This phenomenon remains a current problem for tumor recognition and modeling and will be part of future work as mentioned at the end of this presentation.

 <img align="center" width="960"  src="https://github.com/paulmtree/Lung-Segmentation-Project/raw/main/Powerpoint%20Images/PP8.png">

-## Extract the tumor and place it in the overall lung structure as a seperate entity
+## Extract the tumor and place it in the overall lung structure as a separate entity
 ### [Meshlab ROI.py](https://github.com/paulmtree/Lung-Segmentation-Project/blob/main/Meshlab%20ROI.py)
 For our last region growing application, we use the large growing voxel (RegionGrowerLarge.py) so that we do not spread from the tumor to a nearby bronchial.
-Then place it back into our lung structure and create a 3D model with all of our segmented components.
+We can then place it back into our lung structure and create a 3D model with all of our segmented components!

 <img align="center" width="960"  src="https://github.com/paulmtree/Lung-Segmentation-Project/raw/main/Powerpoint%20Images/PP9.png">